enpitsulin

 }

-Similarly, there are update_todo, get_todo, etc. Here, I won't list too much code; just providing function signatures should suffice.
-Whether to wrap the return value in Result or not is actually not a big issue; it depends on personal preference.
+Similarly, there are update_todo, get_todo, and I won't list too much code here; just a function signature will do.
+The return value can be wrapped in Result or not; it should not be a big problem, depending on personal preference.

 pub fn update_todo(&self, todo: Todo) -> bool {